Meeting 27

 Editing Video in Photoshop Extended Versions

-Photoshop EXTENDED will open many video formats, and you can tone them with adjustment layers, and render them to web-ready GIF files or export them to other video formats (Flash, Quicktime, AVI, etc).
+them with adjustment layers, and render them to web-ready GIF files or export

 An excellent book for those wanting to pursue video compositing/editing in Photoshop is Adobe Photoshop CS3 Extended: Retouching Motion Pictures by Gary David Bouton, Course Technology, Boston, MA.
 While several versions have gone by, the information presented in this older book is still useful.

 An animated GIF file in black and white.
 This file is only 40 kb.
-A 256-color version of it was a whopping 1.3 MB for this short video, so I decided not to use it.
+A

+Remember that an animated GIF can have 256 colors max, while other video formats can have millions of colors and still produce smaller files.
 So why didn't I place another kind of video here?
-Because I don't know if a viewer has appropriate plug-ins installed in their browser to view them.
+Because I don't know if a viewer has appropriate plug-ins installed in their browser to view them. |

 This posterized GIF animation version was initially shot with a Casio digital camera in video mode.
 The original footage used for this video is waltz_jump-edit.avi (Exercises 7).
 The file was opened in Photoshop (File>Open), and I added a threshold adjustment layer to it in the Layers palette as shown below.
 This produced the black and white, posterized effect.
 I also trimmed the beginning and ending footage to show just the interesting (middle) part of the video using the Animation palette timeline.